LocalSEOGuide/gmb_monitor/README.md

 This function can look up information of the business name for the last 30 days.
 In addition, it can be any number.
 For example, it can be pulled out information for the last 2000 days of the business name.

-!TODO: touch on testing the BS4 setup, to make sure they can get a page !TODO: Adding a business/location to be checked
-!TODO: How the regular checking works (shell script/ec2/etc, doesn't need to be detailed) !TODO: Summary feature, we need something that will summarize changes over time by a location/business, eg: BMW of Las Vegas had 6 image changes in the last 30 days, BMW of Austin had 1 image change and a category change